Harshalk2002/Chat_bot/README.md

 # PantherBot - GSU Smart Program Assistant 🎓🤖

 ## Project Overview
-PantherBot is an AI-powered chatbot developed to assist students in exploring undergraduate and graduate programs at Georgia State University (GSU).
+PantherBot is an AI-powered chatbot I developed to assist students in exploring undergraduate and graduate programs at Georgia State University (GSU).
 By integrating OpenAI's LLM capabilities with real-time data from GSU's program listings, PantherBot offers quick, intelligent, and contextually relevant responses to help students find the right program based on their interests.
 The chatbot leverages multi-turn memory to maintain the flow of conversation and enhance the user experience.

 This project was created as part of the MSA 8700 course, focusing on designing, developing, and deploying a practical AI business solution using large language models (LLMs) in real-world scenarios.